EvilDuck14/Karen/readme.md

     !eval tracer > goht + upper
 ```

-But the following will not work, as Zola will not recognise the command as being long-form, since no "**>**" characters are present:
+But the following will not work, as the command will not be recognised as being long-form, since no "**>**" characters are present:

 ```
     !eval (tag) goht + upper